-The iPhone 11 was just announced at Apple's big 2019 iPhone event.
+The iPhone 11 was announced last year.
 But if you've come to this article, you're probably wondering - what happened to the iPhone 9 and/or iPhone 10?

-If you just want to cut to the chase, the iPhone XR is the closest thing to an iPhone 9 we'll ever get.
-Check out our latest iPhone XR deals.
+If you just want to cut to the chase, the iPhone SE (second generation) is the closest thing to an iPhone 9 we'll ever get.
 The iPhone X (which was actually pronounced as 'iPhone 10') is now completely discontinued.

 What happened to the iPhone 10?

 Let's answer the iPhone 10 question first as it's easy.
 There actually WAS an iPhone 10 launched in late 2017, but it was known as the iPhone X. The 'X' was actually pronounced 10, not "iPhone EX" as most people would say.
 Nobody ever called it "iPhone 10" (unless they worked in a phone shop or Apple store and had to).